Jesse Gabriel: Constitutional Rights

-Public Safety
+Public safety

 In 2019, Gabriel co-founded a legislative working group that hosted former congresswoman and gun control advocate Gabrielle Giffords, the Brady Campaign, and Moms Demand Action with the purpose of discussing gun control in California and enacting more than a dozen new gun safety measures.

 In 2023, Gabriel authored the Gun Violence Prevention and School Safety Act, a first-in-the-nation measure which taxes gun industry profits to fund gun violence prevention and school safety in communities across California.
 This legislation was supported by a coalition of more than 100 gun safety groups but was strongly opposed by the National Rifle Association and the California Rifle & Pistol Association.
 Governor Newsom signed the bill into law on September 26, 2023.
 Gabriel also authored legislation prohibiting the sale of DIY machine guns, which Governor Newsom signed on October 10, 2025.

 In 2025, following the Palisades Fire and Eaton Fire, which both struck Los Angeles County, Gabriel introduced legislation strengthening penalties for looting and impersonation of first responders during wildfires and other emergencies.
 Governor Newsom signed the bill as part of a package of legislation supporting recovery and rebuilding efforts.

-Food Safety & Ultraprocessed Foods
+Food safety and ultraprocessed foods

 In 2023, Gabriel authored the California Food Safety Act, a bipartisan measure to ban red dye no. 3, potassium bromate, brominated vegetable oil, and propylparaben from foods sold in California.
 The bill received significant national and international press coverage and was described as a “truly historic win for consumers”.
 The bill passed the legislature on a bipartisan vote in both houses and was signed into law by Governor Newsom on October 7, 2023.

 In 2024, Gabriel authored the California School Food Safety Act, first-in-the-nation legislation which prohibits California public schools from serving foods containing six synthetic food dyes linked to behavioral harm to children.
 The legislation passed with bipartisan support and was signed by Governor Newsom on September 28, 2024.

 In 2025, Gabriel authored the Real Food, Healthy Kids Act, landmark legislation that provides the first-ever statutory definition of ultra-processed food and will phase out the most harmful ultra-processed foods from California schools.
 Governor Newsom signed the bill into law at a signing ceremony on October 8, 2025, where he celebrated the law as a first-in-the-nation measure to ensure California students have access to healthy meals made from real foods, not harmful chemical additives.

-Environmental Protection
+Environmental protection

 Gabriel is consistently ranked as one of the Legislature’s most committed environmentalists.
 A former Board Member of the Los Angeles League of Conservation Voters, he has championed efforts to address climate change, expand electric vehicle charging infrastructure, encourage water conservation, and protect California’s precious natural resources.

-Supporting Small Businesses
+Supporting small businesses

 In response to the COVID-19 pandemic, Gabriel authored several measures cutting red tape and helping struggling neighborhood restaurants safely expand outdoor dining.